Qualifying as a Housing Health Practitioner

 Other providers will be listed here in due course.

-The first Experience Assessment will be held in the latter part of 2022.
-Candidates seeking to sit this assessment should contact us at [email protected] for details of how to apply.
+The first Experience Assessment will be held in the latter part of 2023.
+The fee for this assessment is £200.

 Successful candidates will be awarded the Advanced Professional Certificate in the Private Rented Sector and be eligible to be CIEH Registered Housing Health Practitioners and receive a digital credential.